ProPra16/programmierpraktikum-abschlussprojekt-xxxmathxxx/readme.md

 ##How to compile from source##

 This project uses gradle as a build-system.
-To compile simply run "gradle build" in the tddt directory.
+To compile from source, first navigate to the tddt subfolder:
+`cd tddt`
+Then start the build-processs with the following command:
+`gradle build`
 The compiled .jar will be found in tddt/build/libs.

 ##How to generate documentation##